isadeghi87/cytof_signalling/MANUSCRIPT_science_immunology.md

 ### Global phospho-signalling is structured along STAT3 and STAT5 axes

 To explore global signalling structure, we summarised phospho marker medians per cluster, cytokine, and timepoint and projected these profiles into low-dimensional space.
-Principal component analysis (PCA; `PCA_phospho.pdf/png`) and UMAP (`UMAP_phospho.pdf/png`) were computed on arcsinh- or z-scaled phospho medians, using markers defined as phospho/functional in the panel.
+Principal component analysis (PCA; `PCA_phospho.pdf/png`), t-SNE (`TSNE_phospho.png/pdf`) and UMAP (`UMAP_phospho.pdf/png`) were computed on arcsinh- or z-scaled phospho medians, using markers defined as phospho/functional in the panel.

-In both PCA and UMAP embeddings, clusters and conditions arranged along major axes corresponding to STAT5- and STAT3-associated markers, with secondary variation contributed by TCR-proximal and metabolic/stress markers.
+In PCA, t-SNE and UMAP embeddings, clusters and conditions arranged along major axes corresponding to STAT5- and STAT3-associated markers, with secondary variation contributed by TCR-proximal and metabolic/stress markers.
 Early IL-2 and IL-15 conditions clustered along a STAT5-dominated axis, while IL-21 responses, especially at 15–60 minutes, were displaced towards a STAT3-dominated axis.
 CD3 alone produced modest, transient deviations from baseline along TCR-proximal dimensions.
-UMAP overlays coloured by inferred functional phenotype (`summary_figures/UMAP_by_phenotype.png`) illustrated this organisation, with STAT3-, STAT5-, TCR-, metabolic-, and stress-dominant clusters occupying distinct regions (Figure 3A–C).
+UMAP and t-SNE overlays coloured by inferred functional phenotype (`summary_figures/UMAP_by_phenotype.png`, `summary_figures/TSNE_by_phenotype.png`) illustrated this organisation, with STAT3-, STAT5-, TCR-, metabolic-, and stress-dominant clusters occupying distinct regions (Figure 3A–C).

 ### Time-resolved limma modelling defines cytokine-specific signalling kinetics